akrayvo/riot-gallery-viewer/README.md

 - default value: **0.8**

 ## HTML setup
 The program is very flexible in how to set items in the gallery.
-For instance, setting up the images in an html table, list, or div.
+For instance, setting up the images in an html table, list, or div tag.

 # Gallery Containers
 The gallery container can be any HTML container element.
 Just add the **riot-gallery** class.
 A web page can have multiple gallery containers.

 # Item Containers
-Items (images) containers can be any HTML container element.
+Item/image containers can be any HTML container element.
-- If an element in the container has the **riot-gallery-item** class, all elements in the gallery container with this calls will be item containers.
+- If an element in the container has the **riot-gallery-item** class, all elements in the gallery container with this class will be item containers.
 - If no element with the **riot-gallery-item** is in the gallery container, the following rules are used to find items:
     - If the container element is a list (**ul** or **ol**), the item containers are list item (**li**) elements.